Throw sticks as weapons in the African bush

-Kerries are a combination of throwsticks and wooden clubs, used as an every-day tool for hunting, defense and/or digging in Southern Africa.
-Australian aboriginals used a refined form of throwsticks, which was flattened over its whole length and was called ‘Kylie’ by them.
-Eventually boomerangs evolved from this design.
+Kerries are a combination of throw sticks and wooden clubs, used as everyday tools for hunting, defense, and/or digging in Southern Africa.
+Australian aboriginals used a refined form of throw sticks, which was flattened over its whole length and was called ‘Kylie’ by them.
+Eventually, boomerangs evolved from this design.
 And very similar is a ‘Rabbitstick’, as Americans call them.

 Kerries are about 45 – 50 cm long, with a diameter of about 3 – 4 cm and bent on one end.
 Ideally, they got a digging point at the end of the straight part opposite to the bent section.

 Knobkerries are straight sticks with a ‘knob’.
-Such a knob is a symmetrical and ball-shaped extension on the straight stick.
-Length of the whole tool can be up to 1 m and the diameter is smaller compared to a normal Kerrie.
-It is one of the three signature weapons of the Zulu nation, which are Assegai (short lance), Knobkerrie and Zulu shield, made from Nguni cattle rawhide.
+Such a knob is a symmetrical and ball-shaped extension on a straight stick.
+The length of the whole tool can be up to 1 m and the diameter is smaller compared to a normal Kerrie.
+It is one of the three signature weapons of the Zulu nation, which are Assegai (short lance), Knobkerrie, and Zulu shield, made from Nguni cattle rawhide.
 There is a wide variety of different shapes and sizes, and the wood is preferably from bush willows (Combretum spp.), like Red bush willow or Russet bush willow.

-All three types of tools utilize the same principle, when thrown, in flight.
-Besides of a straight part of the stick they got an eccentric part, which causes the thrown club to swirl around its own axis.
-This swirling action is most pronounced at Rungus, less so at Kerries and least with Knobkerries, which purpose is more of clubbing the opponent.
+All three types of tools utilize the same principle when thrown, in flight.
+Besides a straight part of the stick, they have an eccentric part, which causes the thrown club to swirl around its axis.
+This swirling action is most pronounced at Rungus, less so at Kerries, and least with Knobkerries, whose purpose is more of clubbing the opponent.

-Kerries – the focus of this article – are, as mentioned before, an every-day tool, they are easily available, can be made very fast and serve a variety of purposes.
+Kerries – the focus of this article – are, as mentioned before, an everyday tool, they are easily available, can be made very fast, and serve a variety of purposes.
 They are therefore an ideal survival tool and at the former SAAF (South African Air Force) survival courses, it was the first tool to be made by the participants.
-Every participant had to carry two fist-sized stones and a throwstick for defense and hunting throughout the courses.
+Every participant had to carry two fist-sized stones and a throwing stick for defense and hunting throughout the courses.

 Usage as a non-returning boomerang

-The first purpose of a Kerrie is its use as a throwstick for hunting ground birds and small mammals from a distance.
-Typical ground birds to hunt are Guineafowls, Francolins, Spurfowls and Korhaans and typical mammals are Scrub hares, Spring hares, Damara Dik-Diks and maybe Steenbuck.
+The first purpose of a Kerrie is its use as a throwing stick for hunting ground birds and small mammals from a distance.
+Typical ground birds to hunt are Guineafowls, Francolins, Spurfowls, and Korhaans and typical mammals are Scrub hares, Spring hares, Damara Dik-Diks, and maybe Steenbuck.
 They can be carefully approached within throwing distance, which is in practice up to about 30 meters.
 The swirling flight of the throwstick can’t be easily judged by the animals and there is a good chance of either breaking wings or hitting them sub-conscious.
 Especially if clubs are thrown by more people at the same time and target.

-Obviously, a Kerrie is also a clubbing tool, which can be used for offensive or defensive purposes.
-Example of offensive utilization are !Kung Bushmen, who in former times were kneeling behind jackal dens and waited for jackals to stick their heads out and clubbing them.
+A Kerrie is also a clubbing tool, which can be used for offensive or defensive purposes.
+Examples of offensive utilization are !Kung Bushmen, who in former times were kneeling behind jackal dens and waited for jackals to stick their heads out and club them.
 For defensive purposes, Kerries could be used in conjunction with long, stout hardwood sticks, which serve as distance holders.
-If, for example, a hyena bites into the other end of the long stick – acting to keep the distance, the Kerrie can be used to break the upper nose bone of the hyenas skull, which will discourage her further advances.
+If, for example, a hyena bites into the other end of the long stick – acting to keep the distance, the Kerrie can be used to break the upper nose bone of the hyena’s skull, which will discourage her further advances.

 Usage as a digging tool